 • any information included in a CV or cover letter

-• education and professional qualification details
+• education, professional qualification and past employment details

 • details of any pre-employment checks made where applicable (applicants will always be notified if such checks are undertaken)